The bug report

 lib/auth/dal.ts:resolveManagerScope and the data

-access is in app/api/manager/onboarding/route.ts.
+access is in app/api/example/action/route.ts.

-Step 2 — route_trace
+Step 3 — route_trace

 {